LieselWong/Coding-Assessment/README.md

 To find the top 5 most common words in a paragraph, you can use the `get_top_5_words()` function.

+This function returns the top 5 most common words from the input.
+If a file path is provided, the function reads the content from the file.
+Otherwise, it treats the input as a plain paragraph.
+The function ignores punctuation, possessive forms (e.g., "word's"), and ensures that words containing numbers (e.g., "p53") are kept intact, while pure numbers (e.g., "53") are excluded.

+#### Function: `get_top_5_words(paragraph)`

+- **Description:**
+  This function returns the top 5 most common words from the input.
+If a file path is provided, the function reads the content from the file.
+Otherwise, it treats the input as a plain paragraph.
+The function ignores punctuation, possessive forms (e.g., "word's"), and ensures that words containing numbers (e.g., "p53") are kept intact, while pure numbers (e.g., "53") are excluded.

+- **Parameters:**
+  - `paragraph` (str): A string that can either be:
+    1. A paragraph of text, or
+    2. A file path to a `.txt` file.
+If a file path is provided, the function attempts to read the content of the file.

+- **Returns:**
+  A list of the top 5 most common words in the paragraph or file, in the form of a list of tuples.
+Each tuple contains a word (string) and its count (integer) representing the number of times it appears.
+The list is sorted in descending order by word frequency.
+If there are fewer than 5 distinct words, the list will contain fewer entries.

+- **Raises:**
+  - `FileNotFoundError`: If the file at the given path cannot be found.
+  - `IOError`: If there is an error while reading the file.

 ### Example:

 ```python